Eswar-guggilam/Unix-Tools/Vim-editor-guid.md

     - `:tabnext`: Go to the next tab.
     - `:tabprevious`: Go to the previous tab.
     - `:tabclose`: Close the current tab.
+    - `Ctrl + ww`: Allows to navigate between the tabs.

 - **Indent/Outdent:**